Karl Gottlieb Pfander: South Caucasus (1825–1836)

-In 1825, after Pfander was ordained, he was stationed at Shusha, provincial-capital of Karabakh, Transcaucasus—also called South Caucasus – north of Russia, west of Turkey, and south of Iran – All of Azerbaijan.
+In 1825, after Pfander was ordained, he was stationed at Shusha, provincial-capital of Karabakh, Transcaucasus - also called South Caucasus - north of Russia, west of Turkey, and south of Iran - All of Azerbaijan.
 Pfander did missionary work in Karabakh and neighbouring lands.
-Out of several Basel Mission missionaries, some missionaries concentrated on reforming Armenian Orthodox Church, which they believed to be corrupt and bankrupt—one-third of the local population were Armenian Christians—this newly established province had migration of Armenian people before and after 1828 from Persia (present Iran).
+Out of several Basel Mission missionaries, some missionaries concentrated on reforming Armenian Orthodox Church, which they believed to be corrupt and bankrupt—one-third of the local population were Armenian Christians - this newly established province had migration of Armenian people before and after 1828 from Persia (present Iran).

 Pfander, on behalf of Basel Mission concentrated in evangelizing and communicating Gospel to local Muslims—about two-thirds of local population were Muslims.
 Pfander believed that if Muslims read New Testament translated into Persian language, their preferred language, they would automatically abandon Islam and acknowledge its superiority and truth.
 For this, Pfander made several excursions to Iran and also spent a year at Baghdad, Iraq, to master Persian language.
 From 1825 to 1829, he worked in Shusha and neighbouring lands.

 In 1835, Russia forbade all missionary operations in Shusha except those of the Greek church; consequently, he was forced to leave Shusha.
 He returned to Shusha in 1836 after he went to Istanbul in 1835, but left to Calcutta, India, in 1837.

 Central Asia (1829–1835)

-Between 1829 and 1831, he worked with Anthony Norris Groves, Baghdad, and for a year assisted Groves' efforts to establish a mission base and school there.
+Between 1829 and 1831, he worked with Anthony Norris Groves in Baghdad, and for a year assisted Groves' efforts to establish a mission base and school there.
 From March 1831, he worked in Persia, and returned to Shusha.
-While working in Trans-Caucasus, he made several visits to Central Asia – Iran—to master Persian language.
+While working in Trans-Caucasus, he made several visits to Central Asia – Iran—to master the Persian language.